-Profitability in local vs. foreign firms Figure 4 displays our key statistics of interest: the profits-to-wage ratios for foreign firms $(\pi_f)$ and local firms $(\pi_l)$ .
-A striking finding emerges: foreign firms in tax havens are an order of magnitude more profitable than local firms in tax havens.
+firms in tax havens are an order of magnitude more profitable than local firms in tax havens.
 The reported profitability of foreign firms in tax havens is truly exceptional, with $\pi_f$ ratios of 800% in Ireland and as high as 1,625% in Puerto Rico in 2015.
+Overall, foreign firms in havens have a profits-to-wage ratio 8 times larger than local firms in havens.